Panadol Cold and Flu Max + Decongestant Hot Lemon Powder for oral solution

 - Sodium cyclamate

-PANADOL Cold & Flu Max + Decongestant Powder is supplied in Australia by:
+PANADOL Cold & Flu Max + Decongestant Powder is supplied in Australia and New Zealand by:

 AUST R number 153580